Heimdal

 Wrapping Up

-In any case, Data Execution Prevention should be treated with caution — keeping it as default unless there’s a valid reason to alter it.
+In any case, you should handle Data Execution Prevention with caution.
+Keep it as default unless there’s a valid reason to alter it.
 While DEP is vital, it’s just one aspect of infosec when discussing about Windows 10.

 Author Profile